sreeram-io/project-zeus/src/data/interview/best-javascript-interview-question.md

 &nbsp;

 Thats some of the most important concepts of Javascript topics packaged into a single elegant test.
 It tests for your knowlege of Constructor functions, type coercion and operator precedence with a few lines of code.
 It also tests for your reasoning skills.
-This is by far the best question I have ever faced.
+Hence its safe to say that this is by far the best question I have ever faced.